Healthy Texas Women Information for Providers

 Do all women have to prove income eligibility?

-No. If a woman or one of her family members receives Temporary Assistance for Needy Families (TANF), SNAP food benefits, Special Supplemental Nutrition Program for Women, Infants, and Children (WIC), or children’s Medicaid, she has already proven income eligibility for the Women’s Health Program.
-She does not have to fill out the income section of the Women’s Health Program application.
+No. If a woman or one of her family members receives Temporary Assistance for Needy Families (TANF), SNAP food benefits, Special Supplemental Nutrition Program for Women, Infants, and Children (WIC), or children’s Medicaid, she has already proven income eligibility for Healthy Texas Women.
+She does not have to fill out the income section of the Healthy Texas Women application.
 This is sometimes referred to as “adjunctive eligibility.”
 Women can provide proof of participation in one of these programs as proof of income eligibility.

 Any of the following documents serve as proof of participation: